 On the downsides, the device produces a lot of noise when working.
 It also splashes a little bit when dispensing the water, and the tray should be little higher.
 On top of that, it’s a little bit more expensive, costing just over £70, a little more than the Morphy Richards.
 Also, the device is slower to reach the 95-degree mark due to the fact it’s got such a large tank.

-The VKJ318 is a slightly larger model than the VKJ142, sporting a slightly larger tank, but overall many similar features at a slightly higher price.
-It does also boast a few other features the other one doesn’t.
+The VKJ318 is a slightly larger model than the VKJ142, sporting a little larger tank, but overall many similar features at a slightly higher price.
+It does also boast a few other features the VKJ142 doesn’t though.

 Starting with the device’s tank, you’re looking at a 2 l tank instead of the 1.5 l one boasted by the VKJ142.
 This allows for two more regular cups to be dispensed, so you’re looking at some 8 cups here.